Shared ownership mortgage calculator

 For part buy part rent mortgages (including new build homebuy and resales)

-Our facebook site contains a shared ownership mortgage calculator for the part rent part buy scheme.
+Please LIKE our Facebook page to view our shared ownership mortgage calculator for the part rent part buy scheme.
 The calculator estimates how much a shared ownership mortgage might cost you, and also, whether the amount you are seeking is realistic.
 Our Facebook calculator is separate from lenders' own affordability assessments and is not linked at all to the HCA's affordability calculator that housing associations will use to assess you - such assessments are when you are nearer to actually buying.
 Our facebook shared ownership calculator is very much for initial research.
 Alternatively, if you have done some initial research and are looking for a specific shared ownership mortgage, you can use our comparison site for part buy part rent schemes to start searching for shared ownership mortgages.

 FAQs: how much deposit?